antoniogomezr/adw-oac/provision-oac.md

 ![OAC Instance Active](./images/lab200_3_createroleInclassic2.png)

-Search for the New Role
+Search for the New Role.

-Set the level of permissions (Modify)
+Set the level of permissions (Modify).

 When you grant catalog permissions through application roles, all the members you assign to that role inherit the same permissions

 ![OAC Instance Active](./images/lab200_3_createroleInclassic3.png)